MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/remove-clustervmmonitoreditem.md

 ```

 ### -InputObject
-Specifies the cluster on which to run the cmdlet, the clustered virtual machine from which to remove monitoring, or the clustered virtual machine monitored item object to stop monitoring
+Specifies the cluster on which to run the cmdlet, the clustered virtual machine from which to remove monitoring, or the clustered virtual machine monitored item to stop monitoring.

 ```yaml
 Type: PSObject